-Remote onboarding is now done through email, Slack, Teams, WebEx, Zoom, or other technology tools.
+Remote onboarding is now done through email, Slack, Teams, WebEx, Zoom, or other technology remote collaboration tools.
 Instead of office tours and face-to-face interactions, new employees learn about processes and procedures, develop relationships with co-workers, and work with their managers from virtual environments.

 Remote onboarding also often includes spending time watching training videos or reviewing training documentation.
 This can mean several hours without human interaction.
-For some, this process can feel distant, and less welcoming, and is a major adjustment.
+For some, this process flow can feel distant, and less welcoming, and is a major adjustment.
 For others, the opportunity to work on their own, but within a virtual team environment, is the opportunity they’ve long desired.